Skip to content

 Grouping (group-by-clause)

-Grouping is a core feature of data analysis, used to group data by specified dimensions for aggregation.
+Grouping is a core function for data analysis, used to group and aggregate data by specified dimensions.

 Basic Syntax